amin-samadi-khoshkho/amin-samadi-khoshkho.github.io/README.md

 ---

 ## Projects
-**End-to-End Semantic Search Tool for YouTube Videos from a Specific Channel** [check it out here](https://huggingface.co/spaces/masamadikh/YouTubeSemanticSearch)
+**❖ End-to-End Semantic Search Tool for YouTube Videos from a Specific Channel** [check it out here](https://huggingface.co/spaces/masamadikh/YouTubeSemanticSearch)

 <img src="YTsearch.png" alt="YTsearch" width="650"/>
   - **What it is:** A FastAPI service that lets you query 3Blue1Brown videos using natural‑language.